sblunt/orbitize/README.md

 # orbitize
-Orbit-fitting for directly imaged objects
+Orbit-fitting for directly imaged objects.
+Documentation is available at orbitize.readthedocs.io.

-This is an orbit fitting package!!!!!

 ## Installation For Developers